-Sophie Jackman, final year medical student at the University of Cambridge, shares top tips from attending her first major academic conference
+Sophie Jackman, final year medical student at the University of Cambridge, shared top tips from attending her first major academic conference

 The subject of my poster was exploring the barriers to help-seeking for mental health issues for medical students.
 Whilst the inspiration came about anecdotally, I’ve been supported by the Primary Care Unit over the last two years (and particularly by the extraordinary help from my supervisor Dr Thelma Quince) to pursue this research alongside my studies in the Clinical School at the University of Cambridge.
 What originated from my own intellectual curiosity has culminated in a two part research project, the first phase of which – qualitative data from focus groups – was the poster I presented in Spain.
 The focus groups revealed several barriers to effective help-seeking, roughly classifiable into student factors, support service factors, and factors specific to the medical course.
 It highlighted confidentiality as a hindrance to effective help-seeking and marked differences in student opinion on the relevance of stigma in medical school today.
 I hope it will be useful in designing student welfare programmes both at Cambridge and other medical schools.
 You can read my poster here.